r0light/cna-quality-model/docs/_pages/index.md

         * *Number of synchronous endpoints offered by a service* (Shim2008)
         * *Service Interface Usage Cohesion* (Bogner2017, Perepletchikov2007, Kazemi2011)
         * *Distribution of synchronous calls* (Engel2018)
-    * **Command Query Responsibility Segregation** (Service, Endpoint)
+      * **Command Query Responsibility Segregation** (Service, Endpoint) -> Simplicity
         *When read (query) and write (command) operations to data aggregates have differing usage patterns and require different formats or are changed for different reasons, separating them into different components can lead to better modularity and manageability.*
         Davis2019 4.4; Richardson2019 7.2 "Using the CQRS pattern"; Bastani2017 12 "CQRS (Command Query Responsibility Segregation)"; Indrasiri2021 4 "Command and Query Responsibility Segregation Pattern"; Goniwada2021 4 "Command and Query Responsibility Segregation Pattern"
+    * **Separation by gateways** (System, Component, Endpoint) +> Seamless upgrades
+      *By separating components through gateways, communication can be proxied and controlled at specific components.
+It also abstracts one part of a system from another so that it can be reused by different components without needing direct links to components that actually provide the needed funtionality, this also enables the redirection of communication when components change without changing the gateway endpoint.
+Furthermore, incoming communication from outside of a system can be controlled at a central component (the gateway) to ensure access control.*
+      Davis2019 10.2; Richardson2019 8.2; Bastani2017 8 "Edge Services: Filtering and Proxying with Netflix Zuul"; Indrasiri2021 7 "API Gateway Pattern"; Indrasiri2021 7 "API Microgateway Pattern" (Smaller API microgateways to avoid having a monolithic API gateway); Goniwada2021 4 "Mediator" (Use a mediator pattern between clients and servers)
+      * *Externally available endpoints* (Zimmermann2015)
+      * *Centralization of externally available endpoints* (Ntentos2020)
+      * *API Composition utilization metric* (Ntentos2020)
   * **Isolated state** (System, Component, Storage Backing Service) +> Replaceability, Elasticity
     *In cloud-native applications services should be structured by clearly separating stateless and stateful services.
 Stateful services should be reduced to a minimum.*
     Goniwada2021 3 "Coupling" (Services should be as loosely coupled as possible)
-    * **Mostly stateless services** (Component)
+    * **Mostly stateless services** (Component) +> Testability
       *Most services in a cloud-native application should be stateless, because they can be replaced, scaled and updated more easily.*
       Davis2019 5.4; Scholl2019 6 "Design Stateless Services That Scale Out"; Goniwada2021 3 "Be Smart with State Principle", 5 "Stateless Services"
       * *Ratio of state dependency of endpoints* (Karhikeyan2012)